alextgould/alextgould.github.io/_posts/2025-04-12-lolmonitor.md

 ![]({{site.baseurl}}/assets/img/lolmonitor/briar_w.png)

 * **Items** - Throughout the course of the game, players spend gold on items.
 There are over 200 different items in the game, which can significantly change the strength of champions and their abilities.
 This adds an additional layer of complexity as the game progresses.
-There have also been many significant changes to the items over the years, adding further complexity over the longer term.
+There have also been many significant changes to the items over the years, adding further complexity across time.

-* **Intuition** - The best players in the world will not only have a general knowledge of all of these abilities, but will have a fairly good sense of the *cooldowns*, *range* and *damage* potential of their opponent's abilities, punishing cooldowns by playing more aggressively during a short window, tethering their oppoenents by standing just outside the range of their abilites, baiting them into using their abilities and so on.
+* **Intuition** - The best players in the world will not only have a general knowledge of all of these abilities, but will have a fairly good sense of the *cooldowns*, *range* and *damage* potential of their opponent's abilities, punishing cooldowns by playing more aggressively during a short window, tethering their opponents by standing just outside the range of their abilites, baiting them into using their abilities and so on.
 These values can change as the game progresses (in the example above, Briar's cooldown reduces as she puts more points into the ability, and the damage potential will depend on defensive stats on items purchased by her opponents).
 The skill ceiling on these aspects is super high.

 * **Mental stack** - There are many things to focus on and think about at every instant of the game - from the constantly changing health of minions and the micro movements and ability usage of you and your lane opponent, to the macro movements and strategy of your team (and the enemy team if your team has vision of them) on the map.
 As humans we have an inherently limited ability to process information - our *mental stack* becomes overloaded and we fail to gather or use the information we need to make the right decisions.
 Managing our inherent limitations in such an environment (for example through intentional practice or building intuition over many games) can be a complex process.